-First I’ve always wondered which of those things which type of mugi was.
+First I’ve always wondered which of those things what I was eating was.
 Second, I’m good with categorizations but very bad at differentiating members of categories.
-Quite frankly I often feel I couldn’t care less.
-(I’m amazed at the fact that for some time as a child I used to love memorizing all the car names.)
+Quite frankly I often feel I couldn’t care less (I’m amazed at the fact that for some time as a child I used to love memorizing all the car names).
 I knew there were wheat and the rest.
 I knew I loved porridge which I’m quite certain is made of oat.
-While I’m at it I also love oat biscuits too so I may have inclination towards oat in general but beyond that was a mystery zone, so I had to fix that for that one sentence and after some patient work found out that
+While I’m at it I also love oat biscuits so I may have inclination towards oat in general but beyond that was a mystery zone, so I had to fix that for that one sentence in the next episode, and after some patient work found out that

 - Japanese people have long grown and eaten barley and wheat,

 - loved eating cake made of ground wheat (manju and such), and

 - eaten barley mixed and cooked with rice in Bakin’s time,